ClaudiaYapuchura/ClaudiaYapuchura/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Java and Python
+- 🔭 I’m currently working on Java and Python;
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java;
-- 💬 Ask me about anime, music and books.
+- 💬 Ask me about: anime, music and books;
-- ⚡ Technologies: HTML, CSS, JS, Python e Django
+- ⚡ Technologies: HTML, CSS, JS, Python e Django.